nicolasgere/graphql-ts/README.md

 ## Getting Started

 That package is currently in development and not ready for PRODUCTION.
 Graphql.ts use decorator and metadata for generate a graphql.js model.
 The why of this package is to provide a suger syntax for Typescript and use the power of the typings.
-Feel free to contribute, any feedback or stars are welcome.
+Feel free to contribute, any issues, pull request or stars are welcome.

 ### Using GraphQL.ts